radareorg/radare2-book/visual_mode/visual_disassembly.md

     <press 'i' and then enter '12 34'>

 10 bytes you have selected will be changed to "12 34" repeated in a circular manner: 12 34 12 34 12 34 12 34 12 34.

+The Visual Assembler using `A`, this will give you a live-preview of the change you want to do in the disassembly.

 ##XREF